PCG boasts that they alone are “God’s one true church.” They proclaim that their literature is offered “completely free.” What are you not being told?

 Their magazine for the youth is entitled, True Education (now an online magazine only) was first published in April 1999.
 It is interesting to note that Ellen G. White, co-founder of 7th-day Adventism, that Herbert Armstrong copied from, spoke much about “true education” in her book Education.
 She even had a “True Education Series.”

 In 1992 PCG started Philadelphia Youth Camp for ages 13-19, which is patterned after Herbert Armstrong’s Summer Educational Program camps (S.E.P.).
-The young campers have to study booklets and also the Herbert W. Armstrong College Bible Correspondence Course while they are there.
+The young campers have to follow a rigorous schedule every day, along with studying Gerald Flurry’s booklets and correspondence course while they are there.
 (Read stories from those who have attended PYC and who tell what it is really like.)

 PCG offers Herbert W. Armstrong College Bible Correspondence Course to the public, which is basically an edited and revised Ambassador College Bible Correspondence Course formerly published by Worldwide Church of God.
 This free three year course is advertised as “no catch” but, unknowingly, readers will be subtly set up to be recruited into PCG.
 (Read: How Did Herbert W. Armstrong Recruit People?)
 A close examination of the lessons (which are based on a question and answer format) reveal that the Scriptures are taken out of context and their application altered in order to “prove” what the author is saying.

 In January 2008 the college had 50 students and they have both 2 and 4 year curriculum.
 One of the objectives for the college is “to teach its students how to live” and “prepare pastors for their local congregations” (words similar to what HWA said about his Ambassador College in Pasadena, California3).
 We have been told by former students that the work load is massive.
 The college, which is not accredited, is said to make use of thought reform methods to train men for the ministry in PCG.
-(Read: May 2004 letter to ESN which furnishes more info about their college and July 26, 2018 article: Life at Herbert W. Armstrong College which includes strict rules that are not found in the HWAC handbook.
+(Read: May 2004 letter to ESN which furnishes more info about their college and July 26, 2018 testimony: Life at Herbert W. Armstrong College which includes strict rules that are not found in the HWAC handbook.

 Homes worth approximately $200,000 have been built on this land for the ministry.
 The grounds on the campus are furnished with security guards.
 The address is 14400 S. Bryant Ave, north of Waterloo in southern Logan County, Oklahoma.
 It is located two miles west of Interstate 35 off Waterloo Road, a few miles north of downtown Edmond, just outside of Oklahoma City.

-Imperial Academy (IA) is the name of their school for kindergarten through 12 grade.
+Imperial Academy (IA) is the name of their school for kindergarten through 12th grade.
 It opened August 14, 2008.
 It is patterned after WCG’s Imperial School which HWA started in 1958.
 As of 2017 Wayne Turgeon, Gerald Flurry’s son-in-law, was the Principal of Imperial Academy.
 In March 2021 Wayne Turgeon was transferred to Edstone, England and Joel Hilliker became the new principal of Imperial Academy.

 Bought Copyrights to HWA’s Literature

 On March 7, 2003 Gerald Flurry bought the copyrights to Herbert W. Armstrong’s literature, including Mystery of the Ages and 18 other books/booklets, from Worldwide Church of God for approximately $3 million dollars.
 PCG states that God helped them “win the victory” in the court case.
-Read: PCG Did NOT Win a Victory in the WCG vs. PCG Court Case (February 23, 2007 letter).
+Read: PCG Did NOT Win a Victory in the WCG vs. PCG Court Case (February 23, 2007 letter from Attorney at Law).

 PCG boasts of Armstrong International Cultural Foundation (AICF) (modeled after Herbert Armstrong’s Ambassador International Cultural Foundation), which is on the grounds of Herbert W. Armstrong College.
 In January 2008 the Armstrong International Cultural Foundation broke ground for this auditorium (Performing Arts Center called Armstrong Auditorium, patterned after HWA’s Ambassador Auditorium which was located in Pasadena, CA).
 When it was completed in 2010, it was said to cost $20 million.
 But in 2012 Gerald Flurry told the members that the building actually cost $25 million because they had not included the cost of landscaping.
 PCG and members have referred to the auditorium as the “House for God.”